List of Hollows in Bleach: Cirucci Sanderwicci

 Arrancar 105 Cirucci Sanderwicci (チルッチ・サンダーウィッチ, Chirutchi Sandāwitchi) has an appearance similar to a gothic lolita; her outfit consists of a frilly dress, large, round sleeves that cut off at her shoulder, short purple-colored hair, teardrop markings on each cheek, and knee-high boots.
 The remains of her hollow mask are positioned in her hair right above the left side of her forehead and resemble a spiked hairpin.
 Despite her rather odd appearance, she has no qualms about pointing out when others have similar fashion, as she does to Uryū Ishida.
 She also follows a soldier-like ideology.

 Cirucci's zanpakutō, Golondrina (Gorondorīna), takes the form of a whip with a large, spinning, Yo-Yo like disk looped into it.
 When released, Cirucci's arms become longer with claws at the end as she sprouts large wings with ten moon-shaped blades in place of feathers.
 These blades vibrate at a high frequency, making an audible humming noise in the anime.
 Cirucci can remove these blades and fire them through the air or summon them back at her own will.

 Her released state rapidly consumes her spiritual energy, which Uryū took advantage of before she discarded her released state arms and wings, focusing her spirit energy into a luminous pink blade at the tip of her head crest's tail.
 But Uryū still defeats her, sealing away her power.
 Even though letting her live may come as an insult to Cirucci, Uryū spares her life with the inability to get revenge on him.
 But no sooner did he leave than the Exequias arrive and kill her, taking her corpse to Szayelaporro for research.

 During the second Wandenreich invasion months later, Cirucci is revealed to have been revived by Mayuri, as she assists him in his fight against Giselle.
 She later overhears Mayuri talk about inserting a drug inside of her and says nothing, it is unknown what happened to her afterwards.

-She is voiced by Hōko Kuwashima in the Japanese version of the anime and by Tricia Pierce in the English dub.
+She is voiced by Hōko Kuwashima in the original Japanese version of the anime and by Tricia Pierce in the English dub.